homurachan/Block-based-recontruction/README.md

 https://1drv.ms/u/s!AghYYiVwSrFmhAxUTa0swcXgWJn0?e=BnW1bJ , information is inside of the compressed files. micrograph_ctf.star and refine.star are also included.

+Add feature "--remove_nan" in relion_star_handler, which should be used together with "--discard_on_stats".
+This options read star files and remove the image item that has infinity or NaN in it.
+It was inspired by our colleague who suffered from a random blank-micrograph.

 # Updated 05.12.2022

 Uploaded the modified version of RELION 3.1.2.
 Now you can do the process within RELION GUI and pipelines.